 I'm in the back office of the Cherry Pie strip club.
 I know, I know, I hate the name, too.
 Super gross, right?
-I don't even think I'd like it if I was into pussy, but whatever.
-I'm not a snatch-loving guy, and it isn't my club in any case, so it isn't really my problemùthe name part anyway.
+I don't even think I'd like it if I was into girls, but whatever.
+I'm not, and it isn't my club in any case, so it isn't really my problem—the name part anyway.

-I should be in algebra, but instead I'm sitting on the old worn out couch they have back here, half watching all the wiggling and gyrating for the early lunch crowd going on beyond the half open blinds and waiting for Big Nick to tell me why I'm here.
+I should be in algebra, but instead I'm sitting on the old worn-out couch they have back here, half watching all the wiggling and gyrating for the early lunch crowd going on through the blinds and waiting for Big Nick to tell me why I'm here.

-The thing is, the way I understand it, when you end up in the office having a little chat, you know why.
-You don't have to ask or nothingùhalf the time it's a relief just to get it over with, ya know?
+The thing is, the way I understand it, when you end up in the office for a little chat, you know why.
+You don't have to ask or nothing.
+Half the time it's a relief just to get it over with, ya know?

-But I really have no idea what would put me here, and my nerves have got me so worked up, I keep thinking I might hurl in the wastebasket or something.
-So I'm guessing a little cigarette smoke is going to go over a whole lot better than a trash can full of half digested corn flakes, but that's just a hunch.
+But I really have no idea what would put me here, and my nerves have got me so worked up, I keep thinking I might hurl or something.
+So I'm guessing a little cigarette smoke is going to go over a whole lot better than an office trashcan full of half digested corn flakes, but that's just a hunch.

-To get that sort of cut, you gotta be a real nasty kind of meanùand be real tight with the Columbians, too.
+To get that sort of cut, you gotta be a real nasty kind of mean—and be real tight with the Colombians, too.
 Johnny is both of those things, and Big Nick is old school so he keeps things nice and organized with the locals.

 I take out the pack of El Rio's from my pocket and tap them against my palm self-consciously.
 What was going on with this guy anyway?

-I'm just Julio and Chico's kid brother, and yeah they work for him, but it's not like I've been hanging around all that muchùand definitely not recently.
+I'm just Julio and Chico's kid brother, and yeah they work for him, but it's not like I've been hanging around all that much and definitely not recently.
 Maybe Big Nick didn't hear about my adventures in faggotry, but Julio sure as fuck did.

 "Doctor made me quit," he tells me.

-The man is a tankùat least six-five, six-six and built like a line backer with big beefy arms, all pockmarked and covered in prison tattoos.
-He's Italian, I think, but real darkùlike from the far south where they're all mixed up with the North Africans.
+The man is a tank, at least six-two, six-three and built like a linebacker with big beefy arms, all pockmarked and covered in jailhouse tattoos.
+He's Italian, I think, but real dark—like from the far south where they're all mixed up with the North Africans.
 Or maybe he's just mixed.
 I don't know, and I have no intention of ever asking.

 "No, I'm okay thanks," I say.
 "You can call me Eddie.
 Everyone just calls me Eddie."